7 Best Smart Bathroom Scales of 2026

 Can multiple family members use the same smart scale?

 Yes.
 Most smart scales support multiple user profiles — typically 8 to unlimited — and identify each user by their approximate weight range.
 The RENPHO and Etekcity scales support unlimited profiles, which is practical for large households.
-The Withings Body+ supports 8 profiles and automatically identifies which user is stepping on, eliminating the need to manually select a profile each time.
+The Withings Body Smart supports 8 profiles and automatically identifies which user is stepping on, eliminating the need to manually select a profile each time.
 If profile auto-recognition is important, look for scales that advertise automatic user recognition rather than manual profile selection.

 Does BMI from a bathroom scale replace a clinical assessment?